pavanandrea/ShallowChessAI/README.md

     <img height="256px" src="assets/screenshot-run-jl.jpg"/>
 </p>

-To play chess in a normal setting, follow these steps:
+If instead you want to play chess in a normal setting, follow these steps:

 1. Download and install Julia from the official [website](https://julialang.org/downloads/).
 2. Open Julia REPL by running `julia` in your terminal or command prompt.